frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 1. OTU representative
 2. number of reads in the OTU
+3. percentage of similarity
-3. taxonomic assignment
+4. taxonomic assignment
-4. closest references
+5. closest references